Palatis/Arduino-Lufa/README.md

     $ git clone --recursive https://github.com/Palatis/Arduino-Lufa.git LUFA
     ```

-4. Activate LUFA (more on this below)
+4. Install LUFA boards (more on this below)

     ```
-    $ ./LUFA/activate.py
+    $ ./LUFA/install.py
     ```

 5. Done!
 Proceed with the steps below to try out Arduino-Lufa